 Although I have used kits, I prefer to use the Procion dyes as supplied by Dharma Dye.
 They have a great website where you can buy all you need. http://www.dharmatrading.com/dyes/ Procion dyes are the best and brightest dyes, I thoroughly recommend them.
-However, if you mix the dye powder yourself, always wear a mask so that you don't inhale the powder into your lungs.
+If you mix the dye powder yourself however, always wear a mask so that you don't inhale the powder into your lungs.

 To enable the Procion dyes to bond with the shirt, you need to soak it in a solution of WARM water and soda ash for about 10 minutes.
 Follow the instructions given with the soda ash so that you have the right mix.
-Do not use water that is too hot or too cold - and add a couple of table spoonfuls of common salt to the mix too!!
-Make sure the mixture is thorougly dissolved before adding the shirt.
+Do not use water that is too hot or too cold - and add a couple of tablespoons of common salt to the mix too!!
+Make sure the mixture is thoroughly dissolved before adding the shirt.
 The temperature of the water should be about about the same as a baby's bath!
 As the soda ash is slightly caustic you may want to wear rubber gloves at this point, especially if you have a cut on your finger - it will sting!
 After soaking, wring the shirt out thoroughly.
 The more liquid that you can squeeze out, the more dye will be able to get in!
-I usually spin my shirts on the spin cycle of the washing machine. (note if you use a brand new shirt, wash it first to remove the newness, which I think they call "size", This "sizing" will prevent dye from bonding properly, and you may get a streaky effect.)
+I usually spin my shirts on the spin cycle of the washing machine.
+(Note- if you use a brand new shirt, wash it first to remove the newness, which I think they call "size".
+This "sizing" will prevent dye from bonding properly, and you may get a streaky effect.)

-After you have soaked and wrung out the shirt (by the way if you don't do it in the washing machine, try wringing it out with a friend!) place the shirt on a flat surface.
+After you have soaked and wrung out the shirt (by the way, if you don't do it in the washing machine, try wringing it out with a friend!) place the shirt on a flat surface.
 Place it right side down, as you will then get a sharper pattern on the front of the shirt.
 Of course if you want the sharper pattern on the back - well, you know!

 Place the dowel rod, (or your finger, or a wooden clothes pin) in the centre of the shirt and start turning clockwise until you have a nice flat pie shape.
 You can also turn counter-clockwise if you prefer, it makes no difference really.

 With your lovely pie shape achieved, you can now put on the rubber bands.
 Slip several bands on (see the picture) then turn the shirt over and put on some more.
 This keeps its shape.
 Keep the whole thing as flat as you can.
 Your are now ready to dye!

 When doing the actually dying bit, you will need to cover your working surface with plastic.
 Something like a plastic table cloth will work fine.
 You also need to wear old clothes, old shoes, etc. The dyes will stain your clothes, the floor, the walls, the ceiling, etc. So if you are not working outside please be careful.
-The dyes are harmless to your skin, but if you don't wear rubber gloves you will achieve red, yellow or blue dyed hands, which won't wash off.
-(Wears off in a couple of days - but can be a amazingly embarassing!)
+The dyes are harmless to your skin, but if you don't wear rubber gloves you will achieve red, yellow or blue dyed hands, which won't wash off (wears off in a couple of days - but can be a amazingly embarrassing!).
 Also be ready with the rags to mop up spills.
-When I mix the dyes, I make sure that the caps are on tight and I also wipe the screw top and bottle neck to avoid "capillary action".
+When I mix the dyes I make sure that the caps are on tight and I also wipe the screw top and bottle neck to avoid "capillary action".
 I have also purloined some of my husband and son's old white socks and cut them down to fit over the bottles, which helps stem accidental leaks!

 Place your shirt "pie" on a couple of thicknesses of paper towels on top of a paper plate on your plastic protected working surface.
 It's less messy, and easy to flip the whole thing over when dying the other side.
 Wear rubber gloves!

-Just a note: When I tie dye I usually only use three colours, Fuschia red, turquoise and lemon yellow.
+Just a note: When I tie dye I usually only use three colours, Fuchsia red, turquoise and lemon yellow.
 With these three colours you can make any colour you like.
 To make the rainbow swirl shirt, imagine that your "pie" is an actual pie chart!
 Working from the centre of the shirt and holding the bottle low over the shirt, dye one third of the shirt lemon yellow.
 Do not wave the bottle around as you will make a mess!
-Dye the second third of the shirt fuschia red and the final third, turquoise.
+Dye the second third of the shirt fuchsia red and the final third turquoise.
 Do not leave any white spaces showing - the "white" is hiding within the folds!
-If you overlap the colours at the edges of each section you will get the other rainbow colours, ie. green, purple and orange!
+If you overlap the colours at the edges of each section you will get the other rainbow colours, i.e. green, purple and orange!
 It's magic!

 Hint: Always put yellow - (or other light coloured dyes) on first.
 Once you "lose" or cover it up by mistake - it is changed to something else (either orange or green) and you can't get it back.

 When you have finished putting the dye on the first side, turn the whole thing over.
-This will be easy to do, if you just flip the plate over onto another paper plate with clean paper towel all ready for you.
-Throw the first paper plate and towel away (clean up as you go along whenever possible) Apply the dye on this second side in a similar manner.
+This will be easy to do if you just flip the plate over onto another paper plate with clean paper towel all ready for you.
+Throw the first paper plate and towel away (clean up as you go along whenever possible).
+Apply the dye on this second side in a similar manner.
 If you are making the rainbow swirl, you need to be sure to put the three colours behind the same colours you used on the other side (i.e. red behind red, blue behind blue, etc.) If you don't do this, you will not get a rainbow spiral, but a sort of rainbow spider pattern (which is quite nice actually!)

 After you have completed putting the dye on the shirt, pop it into a zip lock bag and seal it up tight.
 Put the bag in a warm place and leave it for AT LEAST 24 HOURS!
 The dye needs this length of time to "prove" and allow the beautiful colours to really bond with the fabric.
-For you desperate "have-it-nows", you can unwrap after 8 hours - but.....
-You can also leave the shirt for as long as 36 hours if you are very patient.
-If you leave it much longer, I have found the colours go sort of fuzzy (don't know why).
-When you unwrap your shirt, wear rubber gloves and old clothes again.
+For you desperate "have-it-nows," you can unwrap after 8 hours.
+But you can also leave the shirt for as long as 36 hours if you are very patient.
+If you leave it much longer I have found the colours go sort of fuzzy (don't know why).
+When you unwrap your shirt wear rubber gloves and old clothes again.
 Don't make a mess!

-Note: you have it nows should try the bleach tie method! http://www.instructables.com/id/Transforming-a-boring-old-black-t-shirt-using-blea/
+Note: you have it nows should try the bleach tie method! https://www.instructables.com/id/Transforming-a-boring-old-black-t-shirt-using-blea/

 I love this part!
 This is the moment you have been waiting for.
 It's time to unwrap and discover your beautiful (we hope) creation for all to see.
 Take the shirt out of the bag!
 You can either take the bands off first, unwrap and start running the shirt under a cold water tap, or just run under the tap for a while and then take the bands off!
 BEWARE, if you have never tie dyed before you will be astonished at the amount of dye that pours out as you are rinsing.
-The water will turn black!
+The water might turn black!
 Fear not, this is normal.
 All the dye you so lovingly applied will never bond with the fabric.
 Enough dye will remain, well and truly bonded.
 Keep rinsing until the water runs clear (it may take a while!)
 Hopefully, if you have done it right your pattern will be revealed in all its glory.
 It's like a butterfly emerging from a chrysallis!
 You may now wash your shirt in the normal way in a washing machine (on its own the first time).
-I usually wash my shirts two or three times on their own, before I trust them with other "coloureds".
+I usually wash my shirts two or three times on their own, before I trust them with other coloureds.

-Once you have the tie dye bug, life will never be the same.
+Once you have the tie dye bug life will never be the same.
 Your family members may become paranoid and start hiding their cotton underwear.
-They may become "very afraid" if you to take any white cotton bed sheets and bath towels to be transformed!
+They may become very afraid if you to take any white cotton bed sheets and bath towels to be transformed!
 They don't call me the "Tie-dye Queen" for nothing!